MagnumOpuses/mapWidget/README.md

 The element with id will be updated with data from component as well.
 Also on row 521 location can be passed to parent function if you use the map component in another component.

+## Contributing

+Please if you find bugs or better solutions, please contact us or write a bug report.

+## License

+This is an open source project, use it freely.

+## Acknowledgments